-As a traveller you are obviously an attractive target for thieves.
-Fortunately, there are a number of different ways in which you can keep your belongings secure.
-Here’s my take on some of the common anti theft travel gear.
+Luckily, there are a number of ways in which you can keep your most important belongings secure.
+Here are my experiences with some of the common anti theft travel gear.

 1. Money pouch

-This is a love-it-or-hate-it solution.
-Before my first big trip I thought it was surely the best thing since sliced bread, but in 22 months of travel it honestly rarely left my backpack.
-I know some people swear by these money pouches, but there are a couple of reasons why I don’t like them personally:
+Personally, I’m not much of a fan.
+Before my first big around the world trip, I thought this was surely the best thing since sliced bread, but in 22 months of travel I honestly rarely wore it I know some people swear by these money pouches, but there are a couple of reasons why I don’t like them:

-- Firstly, picture yourself digging around for something somewhere under your shirt… you just end up drawing attention to yourself.
-Not ideal.
+- Firstly, picture yourself digging for something somewhere under your shirt… you just end up drawing attention to yourself.

-- Despite marketing claims to the contrary, they are never completely comfortable.
-I’m always aware of it, especially if I’m in a summer destination where I’m only wearing a t-shirt.
-I always sort of feel like a police informant wearing a wire.
+- Personally, I think they are not truly comfortable.
+I’m always aware of wearing it, especially if I’m in a summer destination and only wearing a t-shirt on top.
+It makes me feel like a police informant wearing a wire.

-- While useful against opportunistic theft or pickpocketing, it won’t work against outright robbery.
-Thieves know about these pouches!
+- While useful against opportunistic theft, it won’t work against outright robbery.

 3. Wire lock or wire mesh

 Wire locks can be useful for anchoring your bags to a pole or other fixed object so they can’t be stolen as easily.
 The wire is usually quite thin however so anyone with the right tools can easily break them, but they are mainly intended to prevent opportunistic theft.